carsten höller and we are ona unveil monochromatic dining experience during art basel paris

 carsten höller and we are ona present immersive dining pop-up

 For the 2024 edition of Art Basel Paris, the culinary studio We Are Ona partners with renowned artist Carsten Höller to create a striking monochromatic pop-up dining experience.
-Set in a historic Parisian train station, the project promises a fully immersive, black-and-white scenography—except for the food and drinks, which provide a vibrant contrast.
+Set in a historic Parisian train station, the exhibition-like project promises a fully immersive, black-and-white scenography—except for the food and drinks, which provide a vibrant contrast.
 The unique event is inspired by Höller’s Brutalist Kitchen Manifesto and is developed in collaboration with his restaurant, Brutalisten.
 Chefs Coen Dieleman and Stefan Eriksson bring the concept to life from October 14th to 20th.

 To learn more about this creative culinary collaboration, including the design, scenography, materiality, and overall concept of the pop-up, designboom spoke with Luca Pronzato, Founder and Creative Culinary Director of We Are Ona.
 ‘The entire restaurant will be designed in black and white,’ Pronzato explains.
 ‘The only colors will come from the food, the wine, and, of course, the guests themselves.’
 Read on for a deeper dive into the project and Pronzato’s insights.